Augusto, Michaela, and Lorenzo Odone

 In recognition of the parents' work, Augusto Odone received an honorary doctorate from the University of Stirling.
 He continued to raise funds and drive the scientific task force known as The Myelin Project until his death.
 Michaela Odone battled lung cancer for some time and died on June 10, 2000, at the age of 61.

 Lorenzo died the day after his 30th birthday.
 He was almost totally paralyzed but was, according to his father Augusto, "holding his own".
 He was unable to speak or move on his own.
 He communicated by wiggling his fingers and blinking his eyes.
 His mind was intact and he enjoyed music and having people read to him.
-"Certainly, he has good days and bad days, he is bedridden and he cannot eat more than through a tube… but his mind is still there.
-He likes that we read to him, that we play music for him and he knows who is around him".
 He lived with his father in Virginia and was cared for by nurses and his family friend, Oumouri Hassane.

 In mid-2010, two years after Lorenzo's death, Augusto Odone sold his home in Virginia and moved to Acqui Terme in his native Italy, near his father's village of Gamalero where he lived when he was young.
-He died there on 24 October 2013, at the age of 80, and was survived by the son and daughter from his first marriage, as well as a grandchild by his daughter Cristina Odone.
+He died there on 24 October 2013, at the age of 80.